Anurich/Cyclic-GAN/README.md

   <li> In order to train on GPU, one need to enable the GPU support.</li>
 </ul>
 <h2> Contribute. </h2>
 I would really appreciate any suggestion, or any complain about the code.
-As well feel free to contribute to the project.
+As well as feel free to contribute to the project.